-The Department of Justice has a number of volunteer opportunities for people who want to help in Victoria's court, legal and prison systems.
+The Department of Justice and Regulation has a number of volunteer opportunities for people who want to help in Victoria's court, legal and prison systems.

 Volunteering is an interesting, satisfying and fun way for people to become involved in their community.
 You can offer your services in a number of ways – formal or informal, full-time or part-time, occasional or even one-off.
 There are volunteer opportunities available across a range of sectors – such as emergency services, education, social justice, heritage and culture, and sport and recreation.

 Volunteer opportunities in the Department of Justice and Regulation

 There are a number of ways in which you can volunteer your services:

 - Trained volunteers provide emotional support and information about the court process to people going to court.

 - This service is available onsite in the Supreme, County, Coroner's, Family, Children's and Melbourne and regional Magistrates' Courts.

 - Volunteers provide the Minister for Corrections with independent advice on prison operations from the perspective of an independent, community observer.

 - The position requires the observation of prison routines, positive initiatives or concerns raised by prisoners, staff and visitors, in particular issues relating to prison management and operation.

 - Justices of the Peace provide document witnessing and certification services to the community both during and outside business hours.